15 Best Submarine Movies Of All Time Ranked

 11. Greyhound (2020)

-"Greyhound" is admittedly only a semi-submarine movie, but crucially tells the story of these underwater assassins from the anxious above-water side.
+"Greyhound" is admittedly only a semi-submarine movie, but it crucially tells the story of these underwater assassins from the anxious above-water side.
 Tom Hanks stars in and penned the screenplay, adapted from the 1955 novel "The Good Shepherd" by C. S. Forester.
 He plays Captain Krause, helming a World War II Navy destroyer with the call-sign "Greyhound," escorting a sitting-duck allied convoy making a treacherous trans-Atlantic supply run in 1942 during the Battle of the Atlantic.

 As a "wolf pack" of German U-boats taunts this American commander and begins picking off ships in his convoy, the notably Germanic-surnamed Krause and his eager crew engage with the enemy in an action-packed snapshot of what was the longest continuous military campaign of the war.
 The events of this film aren't exactly true.
-The action is borrowed from various historical encounters throughout the six-year pitched fight for Atlantic supremacy, and condensed into a gripping 91 minutes.
+The action is borrowed from various historical encounters throughout the six-year pitched fight for Atlantic supremacy and condensed into a gripping 91 minutes.
 Hanks' Krause refuses meal after meal as the life-and-death maneuvers go on for sleepless days in the kind of optimistically patriotic filmmaking the Hollywood icon made such an indelible brand with "Band of Brothers" and "Saving Private Ryan."
 "Greyhound" doesn't have the budget or breadth of those glorious projects, but Hanks remains the man you want at the helm with the fate of the free world on the line.

 10. U-571 (2000)